1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 RC bari with strap

-Bianco Fiore | Peter Frary demonstrating a strapped Cordoba Mini.
+Bianco Fiore | Professor Frary demonstrating a strapped Cordoba Mini.

-strap icon Classical, Casual or Strap?
+question icon Classical, Casual or Strap?

-Try each of the three positions and see which one fits you best.
+Try each of the positions and see which one fits you best.
 You'll probably change your mind a few times as you gain experience.
 I use all three.
 My choice depends on the musical situation and the particular guitar I'm playing.

 Classical